phootip/Gridhub/README.md

 # Gridhub
-GridHub is the puzzle game which the player will be able to control the ball and moving around to the finish area.
+_GridHub_ is the puzzle game which the player will be able to control the ball and moving around to the finish area.
 It is designed to be a community-contributed game.
 The player can play around with the stage which has already been designed, or can create new stage for other people to play as well.

 # How to Play
 This game is keyboard-oriented.
+To navigate throughout the game, use the arrow keys, escape key, and enter key.

 ## Player 1
 - `A` : Move left